- Research on the coexistence mechanisms in species rich meadows using hydrological and microbiological methods

 - Explore the fate of carbon in species rich meadows along a hydrology-biodiversity gradient

 The competitive response of meadow species along a hydrologic gradient is well established.
 Field and mesocosm experiments have shown species segregate along a hydrological niche gradient.
-However the synergistic aspect of increasing species richness hasn’t been tested along hydrologic gradient.
-In addition the response of the soil carbon cycle to changing plant species composition and biomass along a hydrologic gradient is of great interest in the context of current global changes and the likely impacts on local hydrology.
-This link between biological species composition and the flows of carbon to and from the soil and the resulting impacts on carbon sequestration is one of the great challenges in ecology.
+However, the synergistic aspect of increasing species richness hasn’t been tested along hydrologic gradient.
+In addition, the response of the soil carbon cycle to changing plant species composition and biomass along a hydrologic gradient is of great interest in the context of current global changes and the likely impacts on local hydrology.
+Understanding the link between biological species composition and the flows of carbon to and from the soil and the resulting impacts on carbon sequestration is one of the great challenges in ecology.
 With changing climate and water availability impacting terrestrial communities across the world, this question of how the changes in biodiversity affect ecosystem function and the soil carbon cycle in particular is of paramount importance to ecosystem stability.
 We intend to investigate the species response, carbon balance and resilience of multi-species plant assemblages to imposed hydrological change.

 The work will involve two aspects: a mesocosm experiment and a field experiment.
 In the mesocosm: 1, 3, and 7 species mixtures will be grown along 4 water table depths at the OU’s experimental mesocosms.
 Carbon flows from plant to soil and back to the atmosphere will be monitored by labelling the plant-soil system with 13C-CO2 at 99atom% 13C and then tracking the carbon through the various components of the plant-soil system, including plant shoot and root, bulk soil and soil-respired CO2.
-In addition there is the potential for stable isotope of PLFA/NLFAs probing will be used to identify 13C taken up by different groups of soil organisms, which determine to a large degree the below ground processes involved in either sequestering to or releasing carbon from the soil.
-Plant species cover, biomass production will be also be monitored.
+In addition there is the potential for stable isotope of PLFA/NLFAs probing to be used to identify 13C taken up by different groups of soil organisms, which determines to a large degree the below ground processes involved in either sequestering to or releasing carbon from the soil.
+Plant species cover and biomass production will also be monitored.

 The field work will be on a natural meadow in the UK, most likely a site from Floodplain Meadows Partnership database.
 The work will mirror the experimental setup, with a botanical survey, carbon & mycorrhizal assessments and eco-hydrological monitoring.